Life expectancy can be reduced by up to 30 years for people who are homeless.

 Those that visit us often have other complex issues in addition to, or as a direct result, of being homeless.

-Some will have also have been excluded from mainstream services and others will not access them because they feel stigmatised.
+Some will also have been excluded from mainstream services and others will not access them because they feel stigmatised.

 You don't have to be living on the street to be homeless.